stsewd/isort.nvim/README.md

 Call `:Isort` and it will sort the imports of the current buffer.
 You can also pass a range via the visual mode.

-All arguments of the command will be passed to isort.
+_All arguments of the command will be passed to isort_.

 ## Configuration